English translation

 The Temporary Employment Office offers flexible work hours across various positions within the City of Reykjavík.

-Currently, they are looking for staff for preschools as well as individuals interested in working in school and after-school activities, and social services.
+Currently, they are looking for staff for preschools as well as individuals interested in working in school and recreational activities, and social services.

 Over the years, Reykjavík City has placed great emphasis on equality, actively working to eliminate gender-based pay gaps.